parisba/heyparis/content/bio/index.md

   relative: false
 ---

-Dr Paris Buttfield-Addison is a technical product leader, author, and computer scientist based in Hobart, Tasmania.
+Dr Paris Buttfield-Addison is a game designer, writer, artist, technical product leader, and computer scientist based in Hobart, Tasmania.
 His work sits at the intersection of technology, policy, and human behaviour, drawing on a background in computer science, law, and medieval history.
 He's completing a law degree because he wanted to understand how regulation actually works, particularly for AI.

 Paris is the co-founder of [Secret Lab Pty.
 Ltd.](https://secretlab.games), an award-winning game development studio best known for the BAFTA- and IGF-winning [Night in the Woods](https://nightinthewoods.com), as well as developing iPad games for ABC Play School and the 'Joey Playbox' for Qantas.